Wiki · Concept · Last reviewed June 15, 2026

 Definition

 AI data licensing names the permission layer around data used by AI systems.
-It can cover training corpora, retrieval databases, product answers, search grounding, model evaluation, fine-tuning, content display, user feedback, or agent access to a publisher's site.
+It can cover training corpora, retrieval databases, product answers, search grounding, model evaluation, fine-tuning, content display, user feedback, synthetic-data generation, or agent access to a publisher's site.

 Why It Matters